"Self-absorption in all its forms kills empathy, let alone compassion."

 Living with the Narcissist Shadow

 The Narcissist shadow emerges when feeling unrecognized, when others' needs seem threatening, when self-worth feels fragile.
-The mature Caregiver asks: "How can I value myself while also valuing others?"
+The Mature Caregiver asks: "How can I value myself while also valuing others?"